Techno-coder/calculator/README.md

 ```
 >> 1 / (1 + 2 + 3)
 ```
-Sometimes a combined expression is nested inside another:
+Sometimes a combined term is nested inside another:
 ```
 >> 1 / (2 - (3 + 4))
 ```